-The parity bit helps the receiver to detect transmission errors.
-The parity bit can be formed in three different ways:
+The parity bit defines whether transmission errors are checked.

+The parity bit can take three different forms:

+Setting Meaning

+NONE No parity

+There is no error detection.

+EVEN Even parity

+There is an error if the receiver detects an uneven number of bits in his evaluation.

+ODD Odd parity

-- No parity (NONE): There is no error detection - Even parity (EVEN): Here there is an error if the receiver finds that it has received an odd number of set bits - Odd parity (ODD): Here there is an error if the receiver finds that it has received an even number of set bits
+There is an error if the receiver detects an even number of bits in his evaluation.

-Set stop bits (stopBits no. 106705)
+Set stop bits

+(stopBits no. 106705)